mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 # Getting started with TangoJS { #sec:tangojs-tutorial }

 TangoJS has been designed to be easy to start with.
-Only a basic experience in web development is required to build a simple TangoJs application.
+Only a basic experience in web development is required to build a simple TangoJS application.
-The one built in this chapter visualizes two scalar attributes using the *trend* widget.
-Additionally, value of the writable one can be changed by the user with the *line-edit *widget.
+The one whose building is shown in this Appendix visualizes two scalar attributes using the *trend* widget.
+Additionally, value of the writable one can be changed by the user with the *line-edit* widget.

 This process is visualized in [@Fig:51-tutorial-create-app-sequence].
-Description of each step is provided in the following sections.
+The description of each step is provided in the following sections.

 ![Steps required to create basic TangoJS application.]( figures/uml/51-tutorial-create-app-sequence.tex){